rafaqz/Stencils.jl/README.md

 ## What is a `Stencil` in Stencils.jl?

-A `Stencil` is a StaticArrays.jl `StaticVector` of values cut from an array in hte specified shape (initially it is filled with `nothing`s).
-Stencils.jl provides methods to update stenctils (by rebuilding them) for any center index in an array, handling boundary conditions.
+A `Stencil` is a StaticArrays.jl `StaticVector` of values cut from an array in the specified shape, initially it is filled with `nothing`s.
+Stencils.jl provides methods to update stenctils (by rebuilding them) for any center index in an array, handling boundary conditions by either padding or checking.

 Stencils.jl also provides functions to retreive the `offsets`, `indices`, `distances` from the center pixel, and other information about the stencil that are all compile time